gustavo-hos/SpringTechnicalTest/README.md

 }
 ```

-how can you observe, the quantity that went to the stock is only 10, as the previous created order
+As can you observe, the quantity that went to the stock is only 10, as the previous created order
 was 10.

 Afterward, if we check the order completion endpoint, doing a GET request to /api/order/{id}/completion